Skip to main content

 • dedicated-pensieve, the standalone metadata service (only needed for standalone metadata).

-Extract each archive and move the binary onto your PATH (the engine archive unpacks to a firebolt-core-<arch>/ directory containing firebolt).
-Or build the binaries yourself.
+If Firebolt provides prebuilt standalone archives for your environment, extract each archive and move the binary onto your PATH.
+Otherwise, build the binaries yourself.
 The examples in this guide invoke them as firebolt and dedicated-pensieve.
 The firebolt binary bundles the server and a CLI; every mode here starts a server with firebolt server start.
 See engine arguments for --data-dir and --server-config, and engine configuration for the YAML file.

 Build the binaries yourself